tedblob/SizeBasedTriggeringPolicy/README.md

-# This is an example of SizeBasedTriggeringPolicy explain in the article LogBack RollingFileAppender
+# SizeBasedTriggeringPolicy

-https://tedblob.com/logback-rollingfileappender-example/
+This is an example of SizeBasedTriggeringPolicy explain in the article LogBack RollingFileAppender https://tedblob.com/logback-rollingfileappender-example/